 When I first looked at getting an eReader, I was really interested in the Kobo Vox which was their tablet at the time (they have since stopped selling it) but I decided to wait because it wasn’t getting great reviews and I didn’t like the tablet features.
 But, I recognize that a lot of people use their tablets to do everything so I decided to include this section here.

 Before I got my tablet, I considered buying a cheap, used Kindle because Amazon has one of the best free book markets out there and that meant more books for the frugal reading addict that I am.
 But, I realized that most tablets have apps for Kobo and Kindle so I might as well buy a tablet that would suit my academic and volunteer needs and then get the Kindle app.
+(Though in that time, I’ve since bought a Kindle Paperwhite as well.)

 In the summer of 2013, I bought the Microsoft Surface Tablet–and I love it!
 I’m a PC user so the ability to connect and transfer files between my laptop and the tablet is awesome–but I digress.
 I continued to use my Kobo Touch for my eReader and didn’t read too much on my tablet.
 There are a few reasons why I don’t read solely on my tablet.
 One is that it is too big and heavy for me to read comfortably in bed.
 Another is that the screen hurts my eyes after a prolonged period of time because it is LCD and eInk on my eReader is just so much nicer to read on.